milesj/web-lang/spec/types.md

 Arrays are variable length lists of a specific type, with indices represented as 0-based integers.

-    Array<int> foo = [1, 2, 3]
+    foo = [1, 2, 3]
-    Array<string> bar = ['a', 'b', 'c']
+    bar = ['a', 'b', 'c']

-Using arrays are pretty similar to other languages.
-You can add an item.

-    foo[] = 4

-Or access an item by index.
-If the index doesn't exist, an exception is thrown.

-    foo[0] // 1

-If an array is mutable, you can overwrite an item by index.

-    foo[0] = 123

-And a range of values (slices) can be retrieved.

-    foo[1:3]
-    foo[-1]

 ### Tuples ###

-Tuples are immutable fixed length ordered lists of a specific type.
+Tuples are fixed length ordered lists of a specific type.
 Once created, they cannot be modified.

-    Tuple<byte> foo = (1, 2, 3)
+    foo = (1, 2, 3)
-    Tuple<string> bar = ('a', 'b', 'c')
+    bar = ('a', 'b', 'c')

-Tuples only support accessing items.

-    bar[1] // b

 ### Maps ###

 Maps are key-value based sets, with the key being one type, and the value being another.
 All types are usable as keys, excluding booleans.

-    Map<string, int> foo = {'a': 1, 'b': 2}
+    foo = { 'a': 1, 'b': 2 }

-Adding and setting a value on the map is the same.
-Uses dot notation.
-If they key is dynamic, or not alpha-numeric, use brackets.

-    foo.c = 3
-    foo[var] = 3

-Accessing a value uses the same notation.

-    foo.a // 1
-    foo[var]

 ### Structs ###

 Structs are key-value based sets where the field names are always constant and always required.
 When defining a struct, the field must by typed.

     struct Point {
-        x: int,
+        'x': int,
-        y: int
+        'y': int
     }

-    Point foo = Point {x: 123, y: 456}
+    foo = Point { 'x': 123, 'y': 456 }

-The fields on the struct can then be accessed and set using dot notation.

-    foo.x = 789
-    foo.x // 789

 ### Enums ###